ErwanBarbedor/Plume_-_TextEngine/doc/api.md

 - `tokenlist.kind` :  Kind of tokenlist.
 Can be : `"block"`, `"opt_block"`, `"block_text"`, `"render-block"`.
 - `tokenlist.context` :  The scope of the tokenlist.
 If set to false (default), search vars in the current scope.
 - `tokenlist.lua_cache` :  For eval tokens, cached loaded lua code.
+- `tokenlist.opening_token` :  If the tokenlist is a "block" or an "opt_block",keep a reference to the opening brace, to track token list position in the code.
+- `tokenlist.closing_token` :  If the tokenlist is a "block" or an "opt_block",keep a reference to the closing brace, to track token list position in the code.

 ### render